Propagation means to reproduce an organism through natural or unnatural processes.

 Each Cell should come pre-moistened, but if you need to, run it under some water and gently squeeze out the excess.
 Take a toothpick and slowly dig a small hole for your seeds.
 You should dig deep enough for the taproot and shell to be covered under the surface of the cell.

 After the cells are prepped here's how you properly transplant them into the cells:

 - Grab your seeds and gently lower your taproot in the hole, making sure you do not bend or snap it.
 Once you have it comfortably in the cell, lightly bury the top of the seed.
 Do not pack it with the cell soil.

 - Then place the cell trays in a propagation tray, like the 10” x 20” EXTREME.
 Add a cup of water into the tray for humidity and moisture and cover the tray with the dome top.
 Place the entire setup on top of a heat mat under some bright lights.

 - Keep the entire thing under direct light.
 The heat and brightness from the light will help the seed navigate upward towards it.
 You want the light to be strong to prevent stretching.

-So how do you do that?
-We know that the high power lights are definitely strong but the problem with them during the first stages of plant growth is that the lights produce a lot of heat and you don’t want to fry your little babies.
-Plus big HID grow lights and LED grow lights are better suited for more mature plants.
+- So how do you do that?
+We know that the high power lights are strong but the problem with them during the first stages of plant growth is that the lights produce a lot of heat and you don’t want to fry your babies.
+Plus big HID grows lights and LED grow lights are better suited for more mature plants.

 Turning Germinated Seeds into Seedlings